 - Internet Explorer

-Below, you can see an image that contains the browser compability information for Last-Modified HTTP Header.
+Below, you can see an image that contains the browser compatibility information for the Last-Modified HTTP Header.

 What is the Difference Between Etag and Last-Modified Response Header?

-Etag and Last-Modified HTTP headers are different response headers to use the HTTP Cache system of browsers.
-Etag HTTP header generates a hash value for validating the usability of a web page resource in terms of updates while Last-Modified uses a date that shows the last modified date of a web page resource.
-Etag generates more concrete and secure caching validation system than the Last-Modified response header.
-The second difference between Etag and Last-Modified is that Etag values can’t be understood by a client while the value of the Last-Modified is clear.
+Etag and Last-Modified HTTP headers are different response headers used by the HTTP Cache system of browsers.
+Etag HTTP header generates a hash value for validating the usability of a web page resource regarding updates, while Last-Modified uses a date that shows the last modified date of a web page resource.
+Etag generates a more concrete and secure caching validation system than the Last-Modified response header.
+The second difference between Etag and Last-Modified is that Etag values can’t be understood by a client, while the value of the Last-Modified is clear.

 Can Etag and Last-Modified be used together?